recursivezero/recursivezero/README.md

+# RecursiveZero Private Limited

 - 👋 Hi
-- 👀 I’m interested in building technology.
+- 👀 We are interested in building technology.
-- 🌱 I’m currently learning AI and web development.
+- 🌱 currently learning AI and app development.
-- 💞️ I’m looking to collaborate to ignite minds based on web technologies.
+- 💞️ We'are looking to collaborate to ignite minds based on web technologies.
-- 📫 How to reach me mail me at recursivezero@outlook.com
+- 📫 to reach use mail at _recursivezero@outlook.com_

 <!---
 recursivezero/recursivezero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.